Jonny-exe/binary-fractions/binary_fractions/README.md

 This function does not validate the input string.
 Input string is assumed to be a syntactically valid twos-complement string.
 Invalid input strings can lead to undefined results.

+See to_twoscomplement() function description for more details on twos-complement format.

 It removes the exponent, and returns a fully "decimal" twos-complement string.
 Example: converts '011.01e-2' to '0.1101'.